metreeca/metreeca-core/docs/tutorials/linked-data-publishing.md

 The `verify` and `server` blocks in the extended model also introduce the central concept of [parametric](../references/spec-language.md#parameters) model.

 The `verify` block states that nested constraints are to be used only for validating incoming data and not for selecting existing resources to be exposed as container items.
-Constraints like `trait(rdf:type)`, defined outside the `verify` block, will be used both for selecting relevant resources and validating incoming data.
+Constraints like `field(rdf:type)`, defined outside the `verify` block, will be used both for selecting relevant resources and validating incoming data.

 The `server` block states that nested properties are server-managed and will be considered only when retrieving or deleting resources, but won't be accepted as valid content on resource creation and updating.